Acts 25

 Acts 25:23-27Paul Presented in Great Pomp

-23And on the morrow, when Agrippa was come, and Bernice, with great pomp, and was entered into the place of hearing, with the chief captains, and principal men of the city, at Festus' commandment Paul was brought forth.
+23And on the morrow, when Agrippa was come, and Bernice, with great pomp, and was entered into the place of hearing, with the chief captains, and principal men of the city, at Festus’ commandment Paul was brought forth.
 24And Festus said, King Agrippa, and all men which are here present with us, ye see this man, about whom all the multitude of the Jews have dealt with me, both at Jerusalem, and also here, crying that he ought not to live any longer.
-25But I have found that he hath committed nothing worthy of death: and that he himself hath appealed to Augustus, I have determined to send him.
+25But when I found that he had committed nothing worthy of death, and that he himself hath appealed to Augustus, I have determined to send him.
 26Of whom I have no certain thing to write unto my lord.
-Wherefore I have brought him forth before you, and specially before thee, O king Agrippa, that, after examination had, I may have somewhat to write.
+Wherefore I have brought him forth before you, and specially before thee, O king Agrippa, that, after examination had, I might have somewhat to write.
 27For it seemeth to me unreasonable to send a prisoner, and not withal to signify the crimes laid against him.

 Festus is honest with Agrippa.
 He has found no crime in Paul.
 He is sending Paul to Caesar simply because Paul appealed to Caesar.
 But now Festus realizes he has a problem: how will he explain to the emperor why he is sending a prisoner if the prisoner has committed no crime?
 He hopes that Agrippa's examination will give him something to write, some charge to report.